Previous Page

 FBI Fingerprint Check

-An FBI fingerprint check is a fingerprint-based criminal history check requested through the Federal Bureau of Investigation (FBI).
-Its results include all offenses committed in the United States that are on the subject’s criminal history record.
+An FBI fingerprint check is a fingerprint-based criminal history search requested through the Federal Bureau of Investigation (FBI).
+The results include all offenses on the subject’s criminal history record that have been committed in the United States.

 FBI Exigent Check

-An FBI exigent check is a name-based search of the Federal Bureau of Investigation (FBI) database of crimes committed in the United States.
-Results consist of arrests and dispositions from fingerprint records, disposition reports, and other information that agencies with criminal justice responsibilities submit to the FBI.
+An FBI exigent check is a name-based search of the FBI’s database of crimes committed in the United States.
+Results include arrests and dispositions from fingerprint records, disposition reports, and other information submitted to the FBI by agencies with criminal justice responsibilities.

 See the Child Protective Services Handbook, 3212.2 Completing Background Checks for more details.